-a.
+- a.
 The channel appeared to be in satisfactory condition with no change as stated in previous inspections.
 The riprap is in place along the channel and there was no erosion noted on either bank.
 Some riprap had collected in the channel bottom.
-Weeds and grass have grown in the riprap in the lower part of the channel.
-No debris, trees or brush have accumulated in the channel.
+Weeds and grass that have grown in the riprap in the lower part of the channel have been mowed by golf course maintenance staff.
+No debris, trees or brush have accumulated in the channel. - b.

-- b.
 The box culvert structure appears to be satisfactory.
 No debris was found around the structure to obstruct the flow.
 The box culvert was inspected and no issues were found with joints or concrete. - c.
 The handrails at each end of the box culvert appeared to be in good condition. - d.
 The overflow weir (earth berm) appeared in good condition.
 The turf grass was in good condition and there was complete coverage of the overflow weir with manicured fairway turf.